iShambhuJha/iShambhuJha/README.md

 <p align="center">
   I build things for the web — Angular frontends, Node.js backends, and everything in between.<br/>
-  7+ years in enterprise Healthcare IT.
+  7+ years crafting enterprise applications in Healthcare IT.
 I care about clean code, performance, and shipping things that actually work.
 </p>

 <p align="center">